tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-1.md

 title: Users, Roles and Permissions (unobtrusively) with Spring Security 3.2 using JPA and Java config
 layout: post
 ---
-Spring Security 3 (documentation and standard schemas) doesn't seem to allow for the common configuration of User -> Role -> Permission, and instead leans towards hard-coding roles into the security annotations.
+Spring Security 3 (documentation and standard schemas) doesn't seem to allow for the common configuration of User -> Role -> Permission, and instead leans towards hard-coding roles into the security configuration.
 It encourages us to do this:

 	@PreAuthorize("hasRole('ROLE_USER')")
 	boolean readFoo();